Jump to topic

 There are many different types of eye surgeries.
-This article focuses on procedures that correct your vision, along with common eye surgeries that treat certain eye diseases.
+This article focuses on procedures that correct your vision.
+As well as common eye surgeries that treat eye diseases.

-Refractive surgery refers to procedures that correct your eyesight if it is the result of refractive errors, which include:
+Refractive surgery refers to procedures that correct refractive errors, which include:

 LASIK is a type of laser refractive surgery.
-One feature that sets LASIK apart from other laser refractive surgeries is that LASIK involves the creation of a corneal flap on the surface of your eye, which reduces recovery time and discomfort after surgery.
+One unique feature of LASIK surgery is the creation of a corneal flap on the surface of your eye.
+This reduces recovery time and discomfort after surgery.
 The flap is created by a laser or microkeratome (a special surgical blade).
 LASIK surgery was FDA approved in 1998.
 It has a very high success rate and short recovery time.

-PRK is another form of laser refractive surgery that delivers comparable visual results to LASIK.
-However, PRK does not require the formation of a corneal flap.
-Instead, the surgeon removes the upper layer of tissue in your cornea (epithelium) using an alcohol solution and surgical tools, before applying the laser.
+PRK is another form of laser refractive surgery.
+It delivers comparable vision improvement to LASIK.
+However, PRK does not require the corneal flap incision.
+Instead, the surgeon removes the upper layer of tissue in your cornea (epithelium).
+This is done with an alcohol solution and surgical tools before applying the laser.
 As a result, there are some key differences between PRK and LASIK:

 These procedures are modified PRK and LASIK techniques.
-LASEK involves using an alcohol solution to loosen the corneal epithelium and form a thin flap, significantly thinner than that of LASIK.
+LASEK involves using an alcohol solution to loosen the corneal epithelium.
+This forms a thin flap (significantly thinner than that of LASIK).

-Instead of alcohol, epi-LASIK uses a mechanical epithelial separator to create a thin flap.
-Avoiding the use of alcohol preserves more of the epithelial tissue.
+Epi-LASIK uses a mechanical epithelial separator to create the flap.
+Not using alcohol preserves more of the epithelial tissue.

 Benefits of these procedures include: